devWRM/vocabulary/zNOTES.md

         ToDo List
 GENERAL
-    -ReDo app & include a serializer
+    - ReDo app & include a serializer
     - Resolve files api.js  style.css   & other files
     - Refactor to empty out the index.js file as much as possible
     - practice for assessment: walk through explaining how the app works